Saranshrai23/practice-git/Sprint2-AWS_Cost_Allocation_Tags_Implementation.md

 # 1. Introduction

-AWS Cost Allocation Tags are metadata labels applied to AWS resources to categorize and track cloud expenses effectively.
-These tags help organizations identify which teams, projects, applications, or environments are generating costs within the AWS infrastructure.
+# 1. Introduction

-By enabling Cost Allocation Tags in AWS Billing and Cost Management, organizations can analyze resource spending through AWS Cost Explorer and Cost & Usage Reports.
-This improves visibility, governance, budgeting, and cloud cost optimization.
+AWS Cost Allocation Tags are metadata labels used to categorize and track AWS cloud costs.
+These tags help organizations identify spending across projects, teams, applications, and environments.
+By enabling tags in AWS Billing and Cost Management, organizations can analyze costs using AWS Cost Explorer and Cost Reports, improving visibility, budgeting, governance, and cloud cost optimization.

 ---